gabrielmittag/Bias-Aware-Loss/README.md

 # Bias-Aware Loss for Training Image and Speech Quality Prediction Models from Multiple Dataset

-This repository is the official implementation of "Bias-Aware Loss for Training Image and Speech Quality Prediction Models from Multiple Dataset", submitted to ICASSP 2021.
+This repository is the official implementation of following paper:
+[Gabriel Mittag, Saman Zadtootaghaj, Thilo Michael, Babak Naderi, Sebastian Möller.
+"Bias-Aware Loss for Training Image and Speech Quality Prediction Models from Multiple Datasets," arXiv:2104.10217 [eess.AS], 2021. (accepted at QoMEX 2021)](https://arxiv.org/abs/2104.10217)

 ## Requirements